lidongzh/TorchFWI/README.md

 # TorchFWI
 TorchFWI is an elastic full-waveform inversion (FWI) package integrated with the deep-learning framework PyTorch.
-On the one hand, it enables integration of FWI with neural networks and makes it easy to create complicated inversion workflow.
+On the one hand, it enables the integration of FWI with neural networks and makes it easy to create complex inversion workflows.
 On the other hand, the multi-GPU-accelerated FWI component with a boundary-saving method offers high computational efficiency.
-One can either use the suite of built-in optimizers in PyTorch or Scipy (e.g. L-BFGS-B) for inversion.
+One can use the suite of built-in optimizers in PyTorch or Scipy (e.g., L-BFGS-B) for inversion.

 As a quick start, go to directory *src*, and type
 ```